lean-dojo/LeanDojo/docs/source/getting-started.rst

 ************

 LeanDojo is available on `PyPI <https://pypi.org/project/lean-dojo/>`_ and can be installed via :code:`pip install lean-dojo`.
-Or you can install the most recent version by running :code:`pip install .` locally in the root directory of `LeanDojo's GitHub repo <https://github.com/lean-dojo/LeanDojo>`_.
+Alternatively, you can install the most recent version by running :code:`pip install .` locally in the root directory of `LeanDojo's GitHub repo <https://github.com/lean-dojo/LeanDojo>`_.

 .. _extracting-data-from-lean3: